-Number of women in top management positions 4 Percentage of total members of top management Total remuneration top management (thousand euro) 2,874
+Number of women in top management positions Percentage of total members of top management Total various visition has recognized (the count of the country) 2,874 Total remuneration top management (thousand euro)

 The company executives named in this section C.1.14 include the Chief Operating Officer (COO), who is the highest-ranking executive of the Ebro Foods Group after the Executive Chairman, and the heads of the principal departments of Ebro Foods, S.A. even if they are not actually considered "top management".